Mjjllolis/ClearRxWebsite/README.md

 ## Deploying on Vercel

-The fastest way to deploy ClearRX is on [Vercel](https://vercel.com/).
-Simply click the "Deploy with Vercel" button at the top of this README, or check the [Next.js deployment docs](https://vercel.com/docs/deployments/deployment-methods) for other deployment options.
+The fastest way to deploy ClearRx is on [Vercel](https://vercel.com/).
+Check the [Next.js deployment docs](https://vercel.com/docs/deployments/deployment-methods) for deployment options.

 ---

 ## Contributing

-ClearRX is an open-source project, and we welcome contributions from the community!
-If you have ideas for new components, designs, layouts, or optimizations, please join us in making ClearRX even better.
+ClearRx is an open-source project focused on accessibility and healthcare technology.
+We welcome contributions that improve accessibility, user experience, and medication management features.

 ### How to Contribute

 1. **Fork the Repository**: Clone it locally.
-2. **Create a New Branch**: For example, `feature/new-section` or `fix/style-issue`.
+2. **Create a New Branch**: For example, `feature/accessibility-improvement` or `fix/voice-command-issue`.
-3. **Develop and Test**: Make sure your changes work and don't break existing functionality.
+3. **Develop and Test**: Ensure accessibility standards are maintained and test with screen readers.
-4. **Submit a Pull Request**: Open a pull request with a clear description of your changes, and we'll review it.
+4. **Submit a Pull Request**: Open a pull request with a clear description of your changes.

 ### Ideas for Contributions

-- New component sections (team introductions, comparison table, case studies, etc.)
-- Additional page variants (e.g., agency, eCommerce, portfolio layouts)
-- Additional themes
+- Enhanced accessibility features
+- Voice command improvements
+- Healthcare provider integration components
+- Multi-language support for diverse communities
-- Documentation updates, tutorials, or guides
+- Documentation for caregivers and healthcare providers

 ---

 ## Community and Support

-Join our community discussions on GitHub to share ideas, ask questions, or suggest improvements.
-Let’s build something amazing together!
+Join our community discussions on GitHub to share ideas about healthcare accessibility, medication management, or suggest improvements for individuals with visual impairments.

+### Contact

+- **Email**: hello@myclearrx.com
+- **Pilot Program**: Contact us to join the early access program

 ---

 ## License

 This project is open-source and available under the MIT License.
-Feel free to use, modify, and distribute it for personal or commercial projects.
+Feel free to use, modify, and distribute it for personal, educational, or healthcare-related projects.